tylim88/Discord-Help-My-Please-101/README.md

 Present your problem clearly reduce both of you and helper blood pressure.

-We are programmer, we are smart in coding, we should also smart in asking for help.
+Be smart in coding, be smart in asking for help!

 For Odin's sake!